2stable/authenticator.2stable.com/index.md

 ---
 layout: bootstrap
 title: Authenticator by 2Stable
-description: Secure and fast Two-Factor Authentication manager for iPhone, iPad, iPod, Apple Watch and macOS.
+description: Secure and fast Two-Factor Authentication Application for iPhone
 ---